yabjob/udbconnectionlib/README.md

 }
 ```

-See [`examples/`](examples/) for complete SELECT and transaction examples.
-Credentials
+See [`examples/`](examples/) for complete SELECT, stored-procedure, and
-in those examples are read from environment variables.
+transaction examples.
+Credentials in those examples are read from environment
+variables.

 ## Generate API documentation